 The Diamond Necklace Affair

-Frenchman may say the erosion of royal authority that overthrew France’s social order began with the Estates General in 1789, but before that the first event to both rock the foundation of monarchy and also display open defiance of royal authority was the “Diamond Necklace Affair” or the “Affair of the Queen’s Necklace”.
+Those are the stock answers, but neither marked the first act of open defiance against the crown.
+Americans might point to the Boston Tea Party, the Boston Massacre, or the Stamp Act riots.
+Frenchmen may say the erosion of royal authority that overthrew France’s social order began with the Estates General in 1789 — but before that, the first event to both rock the foundation of the monarchy and display open defiance of royal authority was the “Diamond Necklace Affair,” also known as the “Affair of the Queen’s Necklace.”

 The Queen